g-batalhao-a/PLOG/PROJ/README.md

 | António Bezerra    | 201806854 | up201806854@fe.up.pt  |
 | Gonçalo Alves    | 201806451 | up201806451@fe.up.pt  |

-## Instalation and Execution
+## Installation and Execution

 To run our game follow the following steps:

 - Install and run SICStus Prolog.
 - Go to File > Working Directory and navigate to the *src* folder where you downloaded the code.
-- Go to File > Consult and select the file *greener.pl*.
+- Go to File > Consult and select the file [*greener.pl*](src/greener.pl).
 - **Alternatively:** run `consult('path\to\greener.pl').`
 - Type `play.` into the SICStus console and the game will start.

 ## Greener

 Greener is the second game of the Green-Greener-Greenest set.
-Green, Greener and Greenest are three games that use the same set of components, based on pyramid shaped pieces of three colors: white, black and green.
+Green, Greener and Greenest are three games that use the same set of components, based on pyramid shaped pieces of three colours: white, black and green.

 Greener is a capturing game for 2 players, where both must capture the green pieces on the board.